 • Pricing is based on a 48-month term

-Starting from £5.99 per month, customers can host 1 website with 10GB storage space.
+Starting from £2.99 per month, customers can host 1 website with 10GB of storage space.
 This is recommended for a maximum of around 10,000 site visitors per month.

 If you can look past the price, you’ll see why SiteGround is a firm choice for WordPress hosting.
 Every plan comes with a free and easy WordPress installation.
 Once you’ve installed WordPress, you can use the WP starter site wizard to get your site up and running straight away.